 Keto diets that are being increasingly practiced have been reported to cause hypoglycemia.

-One study suggests that hypoglycemia can occur with all types of restricted carbohydrate diets, but ketogenic diets have a greater carbohydrate restriction that’s why they lead to hypoglycemia more often.
+One study suggests that hypoglycemia can occur with all types of restricted carbohydrate diets, but ketogenic diets have a greater carbohydrate restriction that is why they lead to hypoglycemia more often.
 [Ref]

-Another study that accessed the effect of a low-carb high-fat diet, reported that participants experienced a high frequency of recurrent episodes of hypoglycemia.
+Another study that assessed the effect of a low-carb, high-fat diet reported that participants experienced a high frequency of recurrent episodes of hypoglycemia.
 [Ref]

 The Keto diet also causes hypoglycemia among individuals with drug-resistant epilepsy.
-A retro-prospective study among 158 children with intractable epilepsy reported that 80% of the children suffered from hypoglycemia.[Ref]
+A retrospective study among 158 children with intractable epilepsy reported that 80% of the children suffered from hypoglycemia.[Ref]

 How to prevent Keto Hypoglycemia?